 Make-Up Work Policy

 If your child is absent for more than two days, you may request make up work.
-All requests for make-up work require 24 hours’ notice.
-Please call the guidance office at 443-482-2785 to request this.
-You can then pick up your child’s make-up work in the guidance office or have it sent home with a neighbor/relative (please call before coming to school to ensure we have recieved materials).
+All requests for make-up work require 24-48 hours notice.
+Please call the School Counseling Office at 443-482-2785 to request this.
+You can then pick up your child’s make-up work in the School Counseling Office or have it sent home with a neighbor/relative (please call before coming to school to ensure we have recieved materials).

 Please keep in mind that not all work can be sent home and some assignments must be completed with the teacher (such as science labs or exams).